razor-x/eve-overview/index.md

 If you have any development or general hacking experience the listed requirements should be familiar or at lease approachable.

+#### Where can I get help?

+If you found a bug or have a feature request, create a new issue with the [GitHub issue tracker].
+If you want real-time help or have general questions, join the [Gitter chat].

 #### Can I contribute?

 Yes.
 This project (including this project site)